BartyPitt/RoboticsProject/docs/getting_start.rst

 Installing Movit
 ---------------------------------------
 Movit is the motion planning Rviz plugin that can be interacted with in Rviz.
-To install the prebuilt binaries
+To install the prebuilt binaries, type in to your terminal

 .. code-block:: bash